 There is a trend in water bottle design to solve a few long-standing problems that occur when drinking out of a bottle.
 Water bottle companies have been working to eliminate the issue of spillage when drinking out of wide-mouth bottles and they are also trying to figure out how to make one-handed drinking (think driving or walking) easier.

 The Glacier's answer to these issues is a push button that opens the lid, with a large hole in the center of the lid to drink from.
 The issue here is that the hole is in the middle of the lid, instead of on the side, making it awkward to actually drink out of.
 The carrying handle is another component of this lid that is not ideally placed.
 It flips out of the outside of the lid when the lid is opened but is not an ergonomic shape for carrying with one hand.
-The Avex Brazos Autoseal also has a plastic cap, but it is smaller and sleeker, making it a preferred version of the Thermalock Glacier.
-Another solution to the drink-on-the-go question is the Yeti Rambler which has an extra wide mouth, ensuring easy sipping.
+We also liked the Simple Modern Summit with its flip cap lid for easy drinking.

-Like most of the insulated contenders we tested, such as the Hydro Flask Wide-Mouth Insulated or the Klean Kanteen Vacuum Insulated, the Glacier's body is quite durable and did well in our drop tests - earning a 7 out of 10.
+Like most of the insulated contenders we tested, such as the Hydro Flask Wide-Mouth Insulated or the Klean Kanteen Vacuum Insulated, the Glacier's body is quite durable and did well in our drop tests.
 There was little damage done to the body when dropped from a height onto concrete.
 The lid however, has a number of hinges and plastic parts that are susceptible to breakage.
-The bottles with fewer moving parts, like the Hydro Flask or Klean Kanteen Classic and Klean Kanteen Insulated, did better overall in durability because they had fewer weak points where breaks could occur.
+The bottles with fewer moving parts did better overall in durability because they had fewer weak points where breaks could occur.

 Ease of Cleaning